Safecast/chicha-isotope-map/doc/SAFECAST_API_FETCHER.md

 **A:** Not in the initial implementation.
 The API supports these filters, but they're not exposed as CLI flags.
 This could be added later.

 ### Q: What if I want to stop importing?
-**A:** Simply restart without the `-safecast-fetcher-enabled` flag.
+**A:** Simply restart without the `-safecast-fetcher` flag.
 The uploads table retains the tracking information for if/when you re-enable it.

 ## Troubleshooting

 ### No files are being imported

 **Check:**
-1. Is `-safecast-fetcher-enabled` set?
+1. Is `-safecast-fetcher` set?
 2. Does the start date filter exclude all files?
 3. Are there new approved files on api.safecast.org since your last poll?
 4. Check logs for API errors